milesp20/intel_nuc_led/README.md

 # Intel NUC LED Control: NUC6CAY, NUC7i[x]BN and NUC10i3FNH, maybe more

-This is a simple kernel module to control LEDs on Intel NUCs.
+This is a simple kernel module to control LEDs on Intel NUCs, with optional high-level userspace tools.

 It is based on the previous work at [github.com/milesp20/intel_nuc_led](https://github.com/milesp20/intel_nuc_led/), but